Ben Humble MBE 1903-1977

 lore of each district, and he revelled in his mid-nineteenth century

 descriptive prose . . .
-"It is sheer delight, for Hugh never uses one
+"It is sheer delight, for Hugh never uses one word

 when five will do instead!"
 How many Glaswegians today could claim